gertingold/tools4scicomp/manuscript/git.rst

    At the tab "Settings - Branches" individual branches or all merged branches can be removed.

 The first command deleted the remote branch.
 As an alternative way, one can use the GitLab web interface as shown in :numref:`gitlab-developer-5`.
 There individual branches or all merged branches can be removed.
-The second command deletes the local branch, provided that no unmerged commits are still present.
+However, the local references to the remote branches are not yet deleted.
+If one wants to remove references to branches on ``origin`` which do no longer exist, one can use ``git remote prune origin``.
+The second command above deletes the local branch, provided that no unmerged commits are still present.
 One can force deletion of the branch with the option ``-D`` but may risk the loss of data.
 Using ``-D`` instead of ``-d`` should thus be done with care.

 After pushing the local ``master`` branch to ``origin``, the log looks as follows::